Martelao703/LabSeq/README.md

 Before you begin, ensure you have the following installed on your machine:
 - Docker
 - Docker Compose

+If you don't have these, install by downloading [Docker Desktop](https://www.docker.com/products/docker-desktop/)

 ## Build & Run